Make Your

 “The Lake Yellowstone Hotel is over 125 years old.
 The fact that we’re able to strengthen our environmental programs in a historic landmark shows you don’t need to have a fancy new building with all the bells and whistles to soften your footprint,” says Cameron Walker, Sustainability Manager.

-Visitors to Lake Hotel will find evidence of sustainability everywhere, including compostable bioplastic containers for to-go food items, sustainable food and retail options, Rainforest Alliance coffee in hotel rooms, water bottle refill stations, and the Our Softer Footprint Green Housekeeping program; which offers guests staying multiple nights a $5/night discount by foregoing housekeeping which helps to conserve energy and water.
+Visitors to Lake Hotel will find evidence of sustainability everywhere, including compostable bioplastic containers for to-go food items, sustainable food and retail options, and water bottle refill stations.

 Superior Room with lake view